 - Biochemistry, Cellular and & Molecular Biology

-- Biomedical Studies (Master's only El Paso)

 - Graduate Medical Sciences (Master's only)

 - Immunology and Infectious Diseases

 - Molecular Biophysics

-- Pharmacology & Neuroscience
+- Translational Neuroscience & Pharmacology

 Graduate Certificate Programs

 Graduate certificates are intended to meet the supplemental post-baccalaureate education needs of professionals.
 A graduate certificate program is a set of courses that provides in-depth knowledge in a subject matter and a coherent knowledge base.